-I’m an independent soul, someone who’s often marched to the beat of his own drummer (even when I’ve got the beat wrong).
+I’m an independent soul, someone who often marches to the beat of his own drummer (even when I’ve got the beat wrong).
 I try to think for myself, and learn by reading and observing, talking to people, trying to see things from ground level.

-I studied history in university, and even though my career and life path has taken me away from that, it still very much influences my worldview.
+I studied history in university, and even though my career and life path has taken me away from that (I’m a freelance corporate communications consultant and writer—visit my LinkedIn profile or reach out via my Contact Me page if you’d like to learn more), it still very much influences my worldview.
 I tend to see connections (across the years, across cultures, across apparently unrelated concepts), interrelatedness and complexity where others might prefer to simplify.

 I spend as much time as possible outdoors, and I live in Boulder, Colo. (since 2014) so I have many amazing outdoor opportunities.
 Being outside (whether miles from nowhere in the backcountry or just walking in the city) is a crucial part of my being.
 It’s fair to say that my “religion” (as much as I have any) is the world in which we live — all of it (yes, even the @!$#* mosquitos).

-I’m a Canadian who’s lived in the U.S. since 1995.
+I’m a Canadian-American who’s lived in the U.S. since 1995.
 I love the U.S. and the opportunity it’s given me (not just to have a great career, but also because I’ve made so many amazing friends down here), but being Canadian still informs much of how I look at things.
-And I’m married to a German woman, and love to travel — so needless to say, I tend to look at things rather globally.
+And I’m married to a German woman, and love to travel—so needless to say, I tend to look at things rather globally.